On this page

 National reporting

-Ensure complete case information is entered into EpiSurv.
+Ensure complete case information is entered into EpiSurv (external link).
 The current disease option for Q fever in EpiSurv is caused by C. burnetii.

-On receiving a notification, medical officers of health should immediately contact 0800GETMOH - CD option.
+On receiving a notification, medical officers of health should immediately notify the national protection clinical team (use Appendix 5: Escalation pathways for pathways for notification for awareness, or for escalation).
 The Ministry will then notify the appropriate staff in the Ministry for Primary Industries so that further investigation of the source can be undertaken.

 Further information